 JA Events are so Awesome!

-JA of Central Indiana EVENTS
+JA of Central Illinois EVENTS

-At JA of Central Indiana, we host several events throughout the year to raise money to support our programming.
+At JA of Central Illinois, we host several events throughout the year to raise money to support our programming.
 These events also engage the community in our efforts to reach students!
 Whether you'd like to get involved on an individual level or as a business through event sponsorship, we offer several ways for you to support our work while having a great time!

-JA Business Hall of Fame
+Central Illinois Business Hall of Fame

 "Junior Achievement has given me a sense of what adults go through with budget issues."